-However, if a student had withdrawn from a degree programme previously registered at the PGIA and re-registers for the same degree programme within 10 years, the credits earned from the previous programme may be transferred to the new programme, up to a maximum of $2/3^{\rm rd}$ of the course work credit requirement of the new degree programme (M.Sc./MBA), based on the recommendation of the relevant Board of Study.
-The 10 year period is calculated from the end date of the previous degree programme.
+However, if a student had withdrawn from a degree programme previously registered at the PGIA and re-registers for the same degree programme within 10 years, the credits earned from the previous programme may be transferred to the new programme, up to a maximum of 2/3rd of the course work credit requirement of the new degree programme (M.Sc./MBA), based on the recommendation of the relevant Board of Study.

 Degree Maximum No. of Credits to Transfer M.Sc.
 (CW) 17 out of 25 credits-excluding directed study 5 credits M.Sc.
-(CW & R) 20 out of 30credits-excluding directed study 5 credits (However not allowed to downgrade the degree programme) MBA 24 out of 36 credits-excluding research project of 5 credits a) Time Limit for Completion of a Programme
+(CW & R) 25 out of 30credits-excluding directed study 5 credits (However not allowed to downgrade the degree programme) MBA 24 out of 36 credits-excluding research project of 5 credits a) Time Limit for Completion of a Programme